DiSSCo UK FAQs

 What is the depth/level of digitisation that can be applied for in the bidding process?

-Specimen level and collection level digitisation.
-In-depth analysis of specimens is not covered.
+DiSSCo UK is focused on specimen level and collection level digitisation.
+In-depth analysis of individual specimens is not covered.

 Is there any funding available for physical infrastructure?